Saraholoughlin5/Milestone-Project-2/README.md

 pages.

 #### **Surface Plane**<a name="surface"></a>
-The colour palette was drawn mostly from the images used in the carousel, grey, beige, green and white.
-The pops of pink provided by the flowers are the only use of bright colour on the site.
+The colour palette was drawn mostly from the images used in the carousel: grey, beige, green and white.
+The pops of pink provided by the flowers are the only use of bright colour on the site, along with blue skies in the main images.
 This evokes the bright, stark feel of the Burren, but also the serenity and pleasantness of the area.
 The layout of the website is minimal but informative.
 The menu and footer icons are minimalistic to reduce intrusiveness.
 The images and map are the main focus of the site.

 ### **User Stories**<a name="userstories"></a>